MellKam/soundify/README.md

 })
 ```

-If you need to set all scopes, it may be much easier to use `AUTH_SCOPES`.
+If you need to set all scopes, it may be much easier to use `AUTH_SCOPES` and take all values from it.
 ```ts
 import { AuthCode, AUTH_SCOPES } from "soundify-web-api";